nus-cs2113-AY2122S1/ip/docs/README.md

 Lists all tasks occurring on the specified date.

+Format: `whatson <date in dd/MM/yyyy`
 Example of usage:

 `whatson 15/10/2021`

 Expected outcome:

-The event open house is returned.
+All tasks on the specific date is returned.

 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++